Everton travel to Tottenham Hotspur on Sunday looking to chalk up a fourth successive Barclays Premier League win.

-Here we preview the game with the aid of stats, facts and numbers…
+Here we preview the trip to White Hart Lane with the help of stats, facts and numbers...

 1League victories for Everton in London this season – at West Ham in December.
 We are, however, unbeaten in our three visits to the capital since August, having also drawn at QPR and Fulham.

 2 Victories for David Moyes in his three Premier League encounters against Andre Villas-Boas.
 The Blues won 2-1 in the reverse fixture against Spurs in December, having previously defeated a Chelsea side managed by the Portuguese 2-0 at Goodison Park in February 2012.

 3 Wins at White Hart Lane for Everton in the David Moyes era – 2-0 in 2006/07, 3-1 in 2007/08 and 1-0 in 2008/09.